ree-commit/High-Speed/README.md

 https://dl.acm.org/doi/abs/10.1145/2535372.2535374
 https://www.nsnam.org/docs/dce/manual/ns-3-dce-manual.pdf

-# How to reproduce this project
+# How to reproduce this project?

 **Docker** is an application that simplifies the process of managing application processes in containers.
 Containers let you run your applications in resource-isolated processes. we install docker in Ubuntu 18.04 LTS.

 After installing docker follow the steps to setup DCE: